 Humanitarianism and the Remaking of International Law: History, Ideology, Practice, Technology

 This conference will bring together scholars working in law, history, international relations, and political theory to think critically about the ideology, institutions, practices, and technologies that condition modern humanitarianism and its relation to international law.

 This workshop explored critical approaches to scholarship in international law across different fields and different places of international law.

-In December 2017, States parties to the Rome Statute of the International Criminal Court will decide whether to activate the crime of aggression.
-This public forum will bring together leading international law scholars to explore how histories of international criminal law can inform our understanding of current developments, and to ask what the criminalisation of aggression might mean for the future of international law and order.
+In December 2017, States parties to the Rome Statute of the International Criminal Court met to decide whether to activate the crime of aggression.
+At this public forum, Amanda Alexander, Martti Koskenniemi, Anne Orford, and Pål Wrange considered how histories of international criminal law can inform our understanding of current developments, and what the criminalisation of aggression might mean for the future of international law and order.

 This conference marked the 100-year anniversary of the October Revolution and the passage of the revolutionary Mexican constitution.

 Anne Orford presented a lecture on 'Civil War, Intervention, and International Law' and a seminar on 'Critical Thinking and International Law' at the Higher School of Economics (Moscow) as part of the International Law Lectures in Russia series.